ardhimanshu/CoastalResilience_SemanticModelling/README.md

 ## Namespace

-example.org has been used here but it is to be replaced with actual domain:
+example.org has been used just for sake of URI as an identifier for the given concept:

 ```text
 https://example.org/coastal-resilience#